Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 13th in MLB.

-- The Brewers' 3.98 team ERA ranks 10th across all league pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- Brewers pitchers combine to give up 177 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (178 total, 1.3 per game).

-- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.
+- In his last appearance on Saturday, the righty went six innings against the Philadelphia Phillies, allowing one earned run while surrendering two hits.

-- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
-Opponents are batting .167 against him.

 © 2023 Data Skrive.
 All rights reserved.